pi-lot: a slop creep journey

 You can see the curve.
 It ramps up fast, peaks around Feb 6-8, and then drops.
 That curve is basically this entire blog post in one image.

-But as a software engineer, you know what 248 commits of mostly AI-generated code in 10 days actually creates.
+But as a software engineer, you know what that much AI-generated code actually creates.
 You know the complexity hiding underneath.

 The reckoning